 Nuclear energy is a rare strategic sector that remains almost totally onshore.
 With largely domestic supply chains and a STEM workforce, nuclear has the largest economic multiplier effect of any energy technology.
 Nuclear power creates quality, well-paying union jobs for people and tax revenue for communities.

-Nuclear generations operate at over 90% capacity factor 24 hours and 365 days, underpinning reliability.
+Nuclear generations operate at 90-95% capacity factor 24 hours and 365 days, underpinning reliability.

 Chart capacity shows the rooftop solar capacity factor in New York State.